Small, Yet Powerful: How to Get Prototyping in Tight Spaces

 As previously mentioned, single phase power capability is a big deal for shops without access to 3 phase power, but that’s only half the equation, the other half being the current supply.
 Working with your power company and a certified electrician, look into how much current your service supplies, as well as how much is currently used.
 You’ll want to have enough for the CNC’s maximum load, plus all auxiliary equipment, like vacuums, compressors, and air conditioners.
 Add a safety buffer in to avoid accidental overloads from power tools and other accessories.

 With advanced technology available in such a practical format, now is a better time than ever to reevaluate your prototyping or production needs.
 Hopefully this blog has given you the confidence that it’s time to onshore your manufacturing, (maybe even in your garage).
-But if you’re still uncertain whether this is the right move for you, consider taking this quick assessment to help you decide!

 High-Speed CNC machining is more than 60,000 RPM spindle-speed.
 When you’re making small or complex parts, you need speed and precision at every stage.
 DATRON AG engineers didn’t just invent a faster, more precise CNC machine.
 They re-interpreted and optimized your entire machining workflow from start to finish.